Climdyn/qgs/documentation/notes/joss_paper/paper.md

 Other software might interest the reader in need for an easy-to-use idealized atmospheric model.

-* MAOOAM [@MAOOAM]: The Modular arbitrary-order ocean-atmosphere model, a coupled ocean-atmosphere model included in `qgs`.
+* MAOOAM: The Modular arbitrary-order ocean-atmosphere model, a coupled ocean-atmosphere model included in `qgs` [@MAOOAM].
           Code available in Lua, Fortran and Python.
-* q-gcm [@qgcm]: A mid-latitude grid based ocean-atmosphere model like MAOOAM.
-Code in Fortran, interface is in Python.
+* q-gcm: A mid-latitude grid based ocean-atmosphere model like MAOOAM.
+Code in Fortran, interface is in Python [@qgcm].
-* pyqg [@pyqg]: A pseudo-spectral python solver for quasi-geostrophic systems.
+* pyqg: A pseudo-spectral python solver for quasi-geostrophic systems [@pyqg].
-* Isca [@Isca]: Research General Circulation Model (GCM) written in Fortran and largely configured with Python scripts, with internal coding changes required for non-standard cases.
+* Isca: A research General Circulation Model (GCM) written in Fortran and largely configurable with Python scripts, with internal coding changes required for non-standard cases [@Isca].

-The mechanically coupled atmosphere-land version of `qgs` was used recently to test new ideas using response theory to adapt statistical postprocessing schemes to a model change in [@DV2020].
+The mechanically coupled atmosphere-land version of `qgs` was used recently to test new ideas using response theory to adapt statistical postprocessing schemes to a model change [@DV2020].

 # Acknowledgements